Please select an FAQ category below to find the questions and answers you’re looking for.

 No, you have 21 days from the date on the invoice to pay it.
 Please note that this means that, while you may avoid paying a bill initially, you should be prepared to pay multiple months’ bills.

 Also, please note that your December premium (and any past due bills for 2014) must be paid by mail.
 New electronic payments will automatically be applied to your 2015 health plan, so it is very important to mail a separate check for any remaining 2014 balance.

 I recently signed up for health insurance and paid.
 When will I receive my ID card?

 Here is an estimate of processing timelines:

 I recently reported a change of information.
-Will I see that updated information on my January invoice?
+When will I see that updated information on my invoice?

 If you had coverage throughout 2014, your coverage will be renewed, but it might initially be without your requested changes.
 We will address all change requests; however we are prioritizing those that involve adding or removing members, providing access to care for those who need it, and billing changes.

 I need to see a doctor or fill a prescription.
 What should I do?